Governance/Board of Directors

 In her free time, Bonnie can usually be found with a cup of tea and her nose in a book, or spending time with her animals at home.

-David worked in the Fire Service for 25 years then resigned in 2014 to work as a full-time beekeeper and Apiary Inspector for the BC Ministry of Agriculture.
+David worked in the Fire Service for 25 years then retired in 2014 to work as a full-time beekeeper and Apiary Inspector for the BC Ministry of Agriculture.
 He is a certified Bee Master with a deep love for bees and beekeeping.

 Since 1989, David has contributed to the Fire Services’ local and international volunteer projects.
 In early 2013 he responded, with fellow Fire Fighter Brian Coombs (Richmond Fire) and Gerald Brinson (Toronto Fire), to distribute food to starving people in Haiti.